mbellehumeur/OHIF-FHIR/README.md

 THE OHIF FHIRCast client api allows publishing information such as measurements, annotations and FHIR imaging serlection  to FHIRcast hubs.
 It can also receive events such as 'imagingstudy-open' and redirect the viewer.

-THe extension includes a side panel can added to the viewer for manual testing and debugging FHIRcast connections and workflows.
+The extension includes a side panel can added to the viewer for manual testing and debugging FHIRcast connections and workflows.

 Hubs are configured in the DataSources file.
 More than one hub can be configured and used by the client.

-### Using the sige panel
+### Using the side panel

 ### How to use the extension in your FHIRcast integration